Take a break

 Take time throughout the day to take a break or a pause.
-Stop what you are doing, look out of the window, let your shoulders drop, stretch and allow your mind to calm down.
+Stop what you are doing, look out of the window, take a deep breath, let your shoulders drop, stretch and allow your mind to calm down.
 Taking several pauses throughout the day can prevent stress from building up.
-If you encounter a stressful situation such as an upsetting phone call, a busy train ride home, writing an essay, give yourself time afterwards to calm down.
+If you encounter a stressful situation such as an upsetting phone call, give yourself time afterwards to calm down.

-Often people are told to take deep breaths after a stressful situation.
-Sometimes concentrating on breathing helps to relax the body.
+Sometimes focusing on a relaxing scene helps to relax the body.
 Close your eyes and take deep breaths in and out.
 Think of your favourite place, for example, your favourite holiday destination.
 Think of what you might be doing there.
 You might remember sunbathing on a beach.
-You can smell sun tan lotion and hear the sea.
+You can smell sun screen and hear the sea.
 Picturing this ‘nice place’ can take yourself away from the current stressful situation.

 Take up a hobby

-People with stressful lives often find that taking up a hobby can help them to ‘switch their brains off’ from work pressures.
+Taking up a hobby can help ‘switch your brain off’ from work pressures.
 For example, if you are knitting, you are concentrating on what your fingers are doing rather than the essay that is due next week.
-Often when you go back to whatever was stressing you out, you can cope better after having taken a break from it.
+Often when you return to the essay, you can cope better after having taken a break from it.

 High-impact exercise increases your heart rate and releases endorphins which make you feel good.
-You could try going to the gym or taking up sport such as football, netball, cycling, skateboarding, surfing, riding a horse or swimming.
-Just think about the type of things you are interested in and build your exercise around that.
+You could try going to the gym or taking up a sport such as football, netball, cycling, skateboarding, surfing, riding or swimming.

-Walking also releases endorphins and helps you to switch off from pressures as you take in the scenery around you and get into a steady rhythm.
-It can be a more pleasant way to travel than on a stuffy tram or train.
-Getting fresh air also helps you to relax and sleep better.
+Walking also releases endorphins and helps you to switch off from pressures as you take in the scenery and get some fresh air.
+It can be a more pleasant way to travel than on a crowded tram or train.
+The fresh air and light exercise also help you to relax and sleep better.

 A warm bath

 It sounds simple but a nice warm bath helps the muscles relax and encourages a general feeling of relaxation.
-Aromatherapy candles or bubble bath can help you to relax.
-Some find listening to chilled music while having a soak helps.
+Aromatherapy candles, bubble bath or listening to chilled music while having a soak can also help you relax.

 Watch a film or read a book